Cahuilla Rez Ultra

 - Tribal Member 5k

-The fixed-time races and the 100 mile use a runnable 2-mile loop on double-track dirt road.
-The loop has about 170 feet of elevation gain; the 100-mile total gain is about 8,500 feet.
-The half marathon follows reservation roads for about 13 miles with roughly 1,500 feet of climb and four aid stations at miles 4.5, 6, 7.5 and 10.
-An aid station at the softball field will offer hot food and typical aid station items; there are non-porta-potty bathrooms on site.
+The main course is a runnable 2 mile loop on double-track dirt road with about 170 feet of elevation gain per loop and roughly 8,500 feet of total climb over 100 miles.
+The half marathon follows reservation roads for 13 miles with about 1,500 feet of climb and four basic aid stations at miles 4.5, 6, 7.5, and 10.
+The central aid station at the softball field offers hot and real-food options and there are non-porta-potty restroom facilities.